teogramm/koha-vufind-install/README.md

 ## Appendix B - Koha in a container

-A Dockerfile and some notes for running Koha inside a container are provided in the [appendix-b-docker](appendix-b-docker) folder.
+If you want to run Koha in a container check out my [koha-docker](https://github.com/teogramm/koha-docker) repository.

 ## Sources
 https://wiki.koha-community.org/wiki/Koha_on_Debian